tunyuanchang/Projects/README.md

     * Parallelize the sorting with "Odd-Even Sort" algorithm

 * **Mandelbrot Set**
-    * Implement pthread and hybrid(MPI + OpenMP) versions
+    * Implement pthread and hybrid (MPI + OpenMP) versions
     * Parallelize the calculation of "Mandelbrot Set"

 * **All-Pairs Shortest Path**
-    * Implement CPU(pthread), single-GPU(CUDA) and multi-GPU(CUDA + OpenMP) versions
+    * Implement CPU (pthread), single-GPU (CUDA) and multi-GPU (CUDA + OpenMP) versions
     * Parallelize the calculation of APSP with "Blocked Floyd-Warshall" algorithm

 * **Observe the behavior of UCX**
     * Learn the UCX framework and program structure

 * **Pixels in Circle**
+    * Implement MPI, pthread, OpenMP and hybrid (MPI + OpenMP) versions
     * Parallelize the approximate calculation.
-    * Implement MPI, pthread, OpenMP and hybrid(MPI + OpenMP) versions

 * **Edge Detection**
     * Parallelize the convolution calculation of Sobel operator
     * Optimize with Coalesced Memory Access, Lower Precision and Shared Memory

 * **DNN Model**
+    * Implement OpenACC version
     * Parallelize the linear function and activation function of DNN Model
-    * Implement OpenACC version

 * **Linear Regression with RANSAC**
     * Implement OpenMP, CUDA and OpenACC versions
-    * Performance comparison of different parallel methods
+    * Profiling and performance comparison of different parallel methods

 ## 2024 Spring/Summer
 ### Machine Learning for Anomaly Detection